Cacao nutrition | Ceremonial cacao | Coffee to cacao

 Take coffee, for example.
 One of the most consumed beverages globally, coffee has ingrained itself in the mechanisms of so many people's early morning routines.
 According to The National Coffee Association of America, 7 in 10 Americans drink an average of 3 cups of coffee every day.
 In Europe, the numbers are even higher.
 So many of us wake up and immediately reach for that cup as we prepare for the day, believing we can't function without it.
 But is that true?
 And is there another beverage that actually does deliver what coffee promises to - and more?

 Cacao journeyed in the opposite direction.
 Evidence of its use traces back to South and Central America some 4000 years ago.
 Native to the Amazon rainforests, Cacao had divine status among the civilizations of the Olmecs, Izapan, Maya, Toltecs, Aztecs, and Incas.
-This was reflected in the plant's scientific name of Theobroma Cacao, which literally translates as the food of the Gods.
+This was reflected in the plant's scientific name Theobroma Cacao, which literally translates as the food of the Gods.
 The Spanish conquistadors introduced the Cacao drink to the Europeans, who sweetened it with cane sugar to match their tastes.
 From there on, it was a short road to modern-day chocolate.

 The caffeine in coffee does indeed increase alertness, which is why coffee has become so popular and a vital part of today's societal norms.
 This results from caffeine's effect on the central nervous system.
-Essentially, caffeine blocks adenosine's receptors, the brain chemical that makes us feel tired.
+Essentially, caffeine blocks adenosine receptors, the brain chemical that makes us feel tired.

 The problem with this is that, amongst other things, it can wreck our ability to sleep.
 Our body produces more and more adenosine throughout the day, which binds to receptors generating a sleepy response.
-The longer we are awake, the more adenosine, the more binding, the sleepier we get.
+The longer we are awake, the more adenosine, the more binding, and the more sleepy and fatigued we get.
 When the caffeine in coffee kicks in and starts blocking those adenosine receptors, it makes it harder for us to fall asleep.
 Caffeine also affects our melatonin, and thus not just the amount of sleep we get but also the quality.
 Confusing our internal clock and impacting our circadian rhythms, it can leave us feeling like we are permanently on jet lag.
 Sleep loss is cumulative, with even small nightly decreases adding up and disturbing daytime alertness and performance, practically defeating the purpose of drinking coffee in the first place!